 Method 3: Reboot your Device

-One of the most common fixes to any issue on an Android device is to first try rebooting the device.
-If the issue is because of some bug in the operating system of your Galaxy S9, restarting it can fix it since we are reloading the operating system in the memory of your device.
-Doing so can also fix problems with your device including Bluetooth issues.
+One of the most common fixes to any issue on an Android device is first to try rebooting the device.
+If the problem is because of some bug in the operating system of your Galaxy S9, restarting it can fix it since we are reloading the operating system in the memory of your device.
+Doing so can also fix problems with your device, including Bluetooth issues.

 Method 4: Wipe Cache Partition of your Android Device

-If rebooting your device didn’t fix your issue, then the issue may persist due to the cache partition and any other issues with it.
+If rebooting your device didn’t fix your issue, the issue may persist due to the cache partition and all other matters.
 So you can easily wipe your Galaxy S9’s cache partition by following the given instructions using the Android stock recovery of your Samsung Galaxy S9.

 - Turn off your Samsung Galaxy S9 and then hold down the power button, volume up button, and the Bixby Button together until you are in the Android Stock Recovery.

-- After this, using your volume keys to navigate and power button to confirm, select ‘Wipe Cache Partition’ option.
+- After this, using your volume keys to navigate and the power button to confirm, select the ‘Wipe Cache Partition’ option.

 Method 5: Reset Network Settings on your Samsung Galaxy S9

 Another great way to fix any Bluetooth issues on your Galaxy S9 is to reset the network settings of your smartphones.
-This will change all of the Bluetooth settings back to the default values which can fix many issues related to Bluetooth.
-In order to reset the network settings on your Samsung Galaxy S9 you have to go through the given steps:
+This will change all of the Bluetooth settings back to the default values, which can fix many issues related to Bluetooth.
+To reset the network settings on your Samsung Galaxy S9, you have to go through the given steps:

-- This will change all of your Bluetooth settings which will hopefully fix all of the issues with your device.
+- This will change all of your Bluetooth settings, hopefully fixing all of the issues with your device.

 Method 6: Factory Reset your Device

-- Open the ‘Settings’ app on your S9 and head over to ‘Backup and Reset’ section.
+- Open the ‘Settings’ app on your S9 and head over to the ‘Backup and Reset’ section.

 Method 7: Contact Samsung Service Centre

-The last solution to any of the issues that you are facing with any Samsung device you have is to contact your nearest Samsung Service Centre.
-The trained professionals at the service centres will be able to help you and successfully fix your issues even if it is a hardware related issue.
+The final solution to any issues you are facing with any Samsung device you have is contacting your nearest Samsung Service Centre.
+The trained professionals at the service centers will help you and successfully fix your issues, even if it is a hardware-related issue.